Mangalore Airport to Coorg taxi service and cab fare

 Female pilgrims cannot enter the dargah.
 There are separate arrangements made for females so that they can offer their prayers.
 Yemmemadu Tajul Islam Muslim Jamaat maintains the dargah and manages Urs.
 An Arabic Madrasa and an orphanage are also managed by the Yemmemadu mosque.

 Reaching Dargah Sharif of Yemmemadu is not a difficult task.
 There are government buses running from Madikeri which is 35 km away from the dargah.
 One can either opt for these buses or go for private transportation based on his/her preferences and comfort.
-One can hire a private vehicle and travel as per their convenience.
+One can hire a private vehicle and travel at their convenience.

 20. Karada Village near Coorg

-The district of Coorg offers tourists with the national park, wildlife sanctuaries, waterfalls, museums, forts, lakes, viewpoints and many other options.
+The district of Coorg offers tourists with a national park, wildlife sanctuaries, waterfalls, museums, forts, lakes, viewpoints and many other options.
 A visit to Karada completes your Coorg trip.
 Karada is a village in the Kakkabe region.
 It is situated at a distance of 18 km from Virajpet and approximately 30 km from Madikeri.

 The place has some of the best ancestral homes of Coorg.
 Some of the ancestral homes are 200-300 years old presenting tourists with a touch of history and ancient living.
 These homes promise a different experience and staying there for a few days is something everyone must try.
-There are few ancestral homes offering tourists with the opportunity to spend a few days in utter peace and living an authentic Coorg lifestyle.
+There are few ancestral homes offering tourists the opportunity to spend a few days in utter peace and living an authentic Coorg lifestyle.

-Tourists are provided a comfortable stay, mouth-watering Coorg Cuisine and relaxed atmosphere at these ancestral homes.
+Tourists are provided with a comfortable stay, mouth-watering Coorg Cuisine and a relaxed atmosphere at these ancestral homes.
 Some of the examples of the same are Tyne Mane which is almost 250 years old, Nadikerianda Aine house which is again almost 200 years old and many others.
 The place is also good for nature walks and offers good trekking routes.